Dr. No (film): Critical response

-Upon release, Dr. No received a mixed critical reception.
+Dr. No received a mixed critical reception.
 Time magazine called Bond a "blithering bounder" and "a great big hairy marshmallow" who "almost always manages to seem slightly silly".
-Stanley Kauffmann in The New Republic said that he felt the film "never decides whether it is suspense or suspense-spoof."
+Stanley Kauffmann in The New Republic wrote that he felt the film "never decides whether it is suspense or suspense-spoof".
 He also did not like Connery, or the Fleming novels.
-The Vatican condemned Dr. No describing it as "a dangerous mixture of violence, vulgarity, sadism and sex", whilst the Kremlin said that Bond was the personification of capitalist evil – both controversies helped increase public awareness of the film and greater cinema attendance.
-However Leonard Mosely in The Daily Express said that "Dr No is fun all the way, and even the sex is harmless", whilst Penelope Gilliatt in The Observer said it was "full of submerged self-parody".
-The Guardian's critic called Dr. No "crisp and well-tailored" and "a neat and gripping thriller."
+The Vatican condemned Dr. No describing it as "a dangerous mixture of violence, vulgarity, sadism and sex", whilst the Kremlin stated that Bond was the personification of capitalist evil – both controversies helped increase public awareness of the film and greater cinema attendance.
+However, Leonard Mosely in the Daily Express wrote that "Dr. No is fun all the way, and even the sex is harmless", and Penelope Gilliatt in The Observer wrote it was "full of submerged self-parody".
+The Guardian's critic called Dr. No "crisp and well-tailored" and "a neat and gripping thriller".

 In the years that followed its release, it became more popular.
 Writing in 1986, Danny Peary described Dr. No as a "cleverly conceived adaption of Ian Fleming's enjoyable spy thriller ...
 Picture has sex, violence, wit, terrific action sequences, and colorful atmosphere ...
 Connery, Andress, and Wiseman all give memorable performances.
 There's a slow stretch in the middle and Dr. No could use a decent henchman, but otherwise, the film works marvelously."
 Describing Dr. No as "a different type of film", Peary notes that "Looking back, one can understand why it caused so much excitement."

-In 1999, it was ranked 41 on the BFI top 100 British films list compiled by the British Film Institute.
+In 1999, it was ranked forty-one on the BFI top 100 British films list compiled by the British Film Institute.
 The 2005 American Film Institute's '100 Years' series also recognised the character of James Bond himself in the film as the third greatest film hero.
 He was also placed at number eleven on a similar list by Empire.
-Premiere also listed Bond as the fifth greatest movie character of all time.
+Première also listed Bond as the fifth greatest movie character of all time.

-On review aggregation website Rotten Tomatoes, Dr. No has a 95% rating based on 60 reviews, with an average rating of 7.80/10.
-The site's critical consensus reads: "Featuring plenty of the humor, action, and escapist thrills the series would be known for, Dr. No kicks off the Bond franchise in style."
+On Rotten Tomatoes, Dr. No holds a 95% "rating based on 61 reviews, with an average rating of 7.8/10.
+The site's critical consensus reads: "Featuring plenty of the humor, action and escapist thrills the series would be known for, Dr. No kicks off the Bond franchise in style."